robstave/angular2-training/session-one/page3.md

 ## Inline templates and css.

 Lets mess with Texas.
-Rather than use the stylesUrls, we can add a styles propery to the @Component instead.
+Rather than use the stylesUrls, we can add a styles property to the @Component instead.
 We can do this for the template as well.

 edit the @Component in _texas.component.ts_ as follows: